amauriciorr/fansite-analytics-challenge/README.md

 In the above example, the 2nd line shows a failed login (HTTP reply code of 401) followed by a successful login (HTTP reply code of 200) two seconds later from the same IP address.

+# Additional Comments:
+In the future, could the person in charge of creating the explanatory illustrations please include a color-blind friendly image.
+I was very confused for a while and needed to have my father point out which arrows were red and which were green.